objectfoo/Snippets/readme.md

 # Snippets

-My collection of Javascript snippets.
+A collection of Javascript snippets.